ax-sh/chrome-bookmark-organizer-extension/README.md

 ## Features

+- **Domain-based Organization**: Automatically groups bookmarks by their domain names
-- Organize bookmarks by domain
+- **Smart Search**: Filter bookmarks by domain name or URL patterns
-- Search and filter bookmarks
+- **Collapsible Views**: Each domain group can be expanded/collapsed for better organization
+- **Bookmark Statistics**: Shows the total number of bookmarks and count per domain
+- **Modern UI**: Clean and responsive interface built with Tailwind CSS
-- Display bookmark details (title, URL, date added)
+- **Detailed Information**: Displays comprehensive bookmark details including:
+  - Title and URL
+  - Date added
+  - Parent folder location
+  - Quick actions for bookmark management

 ## Development